 When do the parades roll in Lafayette?

-Parades will be rolling through the streets of Lafayette the weekend before Mardi Gras on Saturday with the Krewe of Rio parade.
+Parades will be rolling through the streets of Lafayette the weekend before Mardi Gras on Friday with the Krewe de Canailles Walking Parade and continuing Saturday with the Krewe des Chiens parade for dogs followed by the Krewe of Rio parade.
 The weekend preceding Mardi Gras there are parades the Friday, Saturday, Monday and Tuesday.
 There are more parades rolling throughout Acadiana in the rural cities throughout the Mardi Gras season.
 Click here for a list of parades and other Mardi Gras events throughout Acadiana.

 What's up with the barricades?